 Our initial preclinical programs leverage the same EDO peptide to enhance the delivery and cellular and nuclear uptake of oligonucleotide therapeutic candidates.
-We intend to apply our deep understanding of our EDO platform and preclinical programs to support the rapid development of additional product candidates for other neuromuscular and neurologic indications where our CPP can be applied.
-We believe the ability of our EDO peptides to deliver exon skipping therapeutics to muscle cells, including cardiac muscle cells, is largely independent of the exact sequence of the ASO.
-Therefore, by leveraging existing preclinical data and the plug-and-play nature of our EDO platform, we believe that we are well-positioned to rapidly develop additional product candidates with the potential to drive clinically-relevant therapeutic outcomes in a wide variety of tissue types.
-We demonstrated the validity of this approach with one of our product candidates by moving from concept to the initiation of NHP studies in less than a year.
+We intend to apply our deep understanding of the EDO platform and current preclinical programs to support the rapid development of additional product candidates for other neuromuscular and neurologic indications.
+We believe that the ability of our EDO peptides to deliver exon skipping therapeutics to muscle cells, including cardiac muscle cells, is largely independent of the exact sequence of the ASO.
+Therefore, by leveraging our existing preclinical data and the plug-and-play nature of our EDO platform, we believe that we are well-positioned to rapidly develop additional product candidates with the potential to drive clinically relevant therapeutic outcomes across a wide variety of tissue types.
+We have observed the validity of this approach with one of our product candidates by moving from concept to NHP study initiation in less than a year.